Skip to Content

 From Te Anau

-If you’re staying in Te Anau, this day tour is a great option.
+If you’re staying in Te Anau, this wilderness day cruise is a great option.
+I actually enjoyed it so much, I’d say it’s my favorite cruise of Doubtful Sound!

 You’ll need to arrange your own transportation from Te Anau to Manapouri, which you can do via car, coach, or taxi.
 From Lake Manapouri, you’ll then begin the journey to Doubtful Sound via ferry and coach, and then enjoy a luxury catamaran cruise through the fiord, spotting wildlife, listening to birdsong, and learning more about Doubtful Sound’s unique ecosystem.

-This tour costs $229 NZD and the price doesn’t include food or drinks, but they are available for purchase on the boat.
+This tour costs $329 NZD and the price doesn’t include food or drinks, but they are available for purchase on the boat.
+You can book it in advance here!

-Related read: Don’t miss visiting the tiny town of Glenorchy where many iconic Lord of the Rings scenes were filmed!
-We have honest reviews of the best LOTR tours in Glenorchy too.
+Related Read: Don’t miss visiting the tiny town of Glenorchy where many iconic Lord of the Rings scenes were filmed!
+I have honest reviews of the best LOTR tours in Glenorchy too.

 What is my favorite, Doubtful Sound or Milford Sound?